IsabelleQin/isabelleqin.github.io/misc.md

 The International Conference on Evaluation and Assessment in Software Engineering (EASE), AI Models / Data track, 2025

+The International Conference on Technical Debt (TechDebt),  Technical Papers track, 2026

 # Journal Reviewer

 IEEE Transactions on Software Engineering (TSE)